OSU softball: Beavers fall to Missouri

-Oregon State fell to Missouri 5-4 in nine innings at the Mary Nutter Collegiate Classic in Cathedral City, California.
+Oregon State fell to Missouri 5-4 in nine innings at the Mary Nutter Collegiate Classic in Cathedral City, California, on Friday.

 The Beavers scored four runs in the first inning but could not hold the lead as the Tigers tied it with four in the bottom of the fourth.